Skip to the final section for a quick, spoiler-free rating.

-For instance, in episode 23, when Su Ci was explaining why a victim’s blood splatter didn’t match witness accounts, she spent three whole minutes giving her friend (and thus us, the audience) a forensic breakdown on the angles of blood splatters.
+For instance, in episode 23, when Su Ci is explaining why a victim’s blood splatter didn’t match witness accounts, she spends three whole minutes giving her friend (and thus us, the audience) a forensic breakdown on the angles of blood splatters.
 She could’ve easily proven her point in ten, fifteen seconds top.

 It’s like that all throughout.
 Conversations that could have taken two or three lines of dialogues drag on for minutes.
 Scenes that could have taken a minute drag on for five.
 There are fluff and filler moments everywhere, killing the momentum.